LQF2020/node-restful-api-swagger/README.md

 ## 4. Setting environment file `.env`.

-Simply copy `.env.simple` as `.env`, then edit it based on your need.
+Simply copy `.env.sample` as `.env`, then edit it based on your need.

 ```
 # App config